ai4society/sofai_tool/README.md

 ## Installation

-Follow the steps below to install the SOFAI Tool:
+Follow the steps below to install the SOFAI Tool locally:

 1. **Create a Conda environment** (Python 3.10 recommended):
    ```bash